tensorflow/docs/site/en/api_docs/python/tf/keras/models/save_model.md

 >>> assert np.allclose(model.predict(x), loaded_model.predict(x))
 ```

-The saved model contains:
+The SavedModel and HDF5 file contains:

 - the model's configuration (topology)
 - the model's weights
 - the model's optimizer's state (if any)

-Thus the saved model can be reinstantiated in
-the exact same state, without any of the code
+Thus models can be reinstantiated in the exact same state, without any of the
-used for model definition or training.
+code used for model definition or training.

 Note that the model weights may have different scoped names after being
 loaded.
 Scoped names include the model/layer names, such as
 `"dense_1/kernel:0"`.
 It is recommended that you use the layer properties to
 access specific variables, e.g. `model.get_layer("dense_1").kernel`.

-_SavedModel serialization_
+__SavedModel serialization format__

-The SavedModel serialization path uses <a href="../../../tf/saved_model/save.md"><code>tf.saved_model.save</code></a> to save the model
+Keras SavedModel uses <a href="../../../tf/saved_model/save.md"><code>tf.saved_model.save</code></a> to save the model and all
-and all trackable objects attached to the model (e.g. layers and variables).
+trackable objects attached to the model (e.g. layers and variables).
+The model
-`@tf.function`-decorated methods are also saved.
-Additional trackable objects
+config, weights, and optimizer are saved in the SavedModel.
+Additionally, for
+every Keras layer attached to the model, the SavedModel stores:

+  * the config and metadata -- e.g. name, dtype, trainable status
+  * traced call and loss functions, which are stored as TensorFlow subgraphs.

-and functions are added to the SavedModel to allow the model to be
+The traced functions allow the SavedModel format to save and load custom
-loaded back as a Keras Model object.
+layers without the original class definition.

+You can choose to not save the traced functions by disabling the `save_traces`
+option.
+This will decrease the time it takes to save the model and the
+amount of disk space occupied by the output SavedModel.
+If you enable this
+option, then you _must_ provide all custom class definitions when loading
+the model.
+See the `custom_objects` argument in <a href="../../../tf/keras/models/load_model.md"><code>tf.keras.models.load_model</code></a>.

 <!-- Tabular view -->
  <table class="responsive fixed orange">